LukaszBaczkowski/Tester-Portfolio/README.md

 by participating in courses on learning platforms such as Udemy and LinkedIn Learning.
 I am a meticulous and conscientious person, I approach tasks entrusted to me in a challenging manner and I find myself well working in a team.
 Besides testing, I also ran a small coffee shop and graduated from the School of Banking with a degree in Business Management.
+In my free time, I analyze the cryptocurrency market.

 <h2>Courses</h2>
 <li>2022-05 - "Warsztaty: Testowanie manualne aplikacji" - czyitjestdlamnie.pl</li>